Bitcoin technology primer

 How are transactions confirmed? #

-Once a transaction is in a block that has been accepted by the network, it is considered as having one confirmation.
+Once a transaction is in a block that the network has accepted, it is considered as having one confirmation.
 With every new block created, the number of confirmations of this particular block increases.

 What is a block? #